google/comprehensive-rust/src/references/strings.md

 }
 ```

-Rust terminology:

-- `&str` an immutable reference to a string slice.
-- `String` a mutable string buffer.

 <details>

 - `&str` introduces a string slice, which is an immutable reference to UTF-8
   encoded string data stored in a block of memory.
-String literals (`”Hello”`),
+String literals (`"Hello"`),
   are stored in the program’s binary.

-- Rust’s `String` type is a wrapper around a vector of bytes.
+- Rust's `String` type is a wrapper around a vector of bytes.
 As with a
   `Vec<T>`, it is owned.

 - As with many other types `String::from()` creates a string from a string